blessychoco/CCredit/README.md

 ## Overview

-This project implements a basic Decentralized Finance (DeFi) Lending Platform using Clarity smart contracts on the Stacks blockchain.
-The platform allows users to deposit and withdraw STX tokens, borrow from the liquidity pool, and repay their loans.
+This project implements a Decentralized Finance (DeFi) Lending Platform using Clarity smart contracts on the Stacks blockchain.
+The platform allows users to deposit and withdraw STX tokens as collateral, borrow from the liquidity pool, repay their loans, and includes a liquidation mechanism.

 ## Features

-- Deposit STX tokens
+- Deposit STX tokens as collateral
 - Withdraw STX tokens
 - Borrow STX tokens
 - Repay borrowed STX tokens
-- Check account balance
+- Liquidate undercollateralized positions
-- Check borrowed amount
+- Check account balance, borrowed amount, and collateral
 - View total platform liquidity
+- Liquidation Incentive Token (LIT) for liquidators

 ## Prerequisites